 When we first plug a data profiling tool into our data sources it can help us create a huge amount of insight into the quality levels of our data.
-We believe that these early investigations are in fact assessments of the data that we can begin to circulate.
+We believe these early investigations are in fact assessments of the data because they are giving us stats and measures .

 The following definition of the word assessment helps us understand where many people go wrong:

 A lot of people use data profiling as the start and end point for their data quality assessment and as a result they lack an ability to determine whether the profiling results are: